 - open-ended booklets (see image)

-- children also like to place their science and math show and tell items on the table
+- children also like to place things they bring to school on the table!

 Label all containers with words and pictures of the items they are to hold to help the children put the items away correctly.

-Recording sheets and blank booklets such as "I Spy Book" type books encourage children to draw their observations.
+Recording sheets and blank booklets such as the, “I Spy Book” on the right, encourage children to draw their observations.
 Using furniture with a lower shelf (see image above) makes it easy to store materials and objects for other science displays and they can be stored seasonally.

-2. Make an area for the children to experiment with science materials...
+Zone 2 – a place for children to experiment with science materials…

-Another table or desk large enough for two chairs works well for the kindergarten science center experimental zone.
-Open containers labeled with both words and pictures of what they should contain store the materials.
+Another table or desk large enough for 2 – 4 chairs works well for the kindergarten science center experimental zone.
+Open containers labeled with both words and pictures of what they contain store the materials.
 Cookie sheets lined with felt, keep objects from rolling on to the floor as the children play with them.

 To keep it simple: